This article is for informational purposes only, and is not intended to be a substitute for professional medical advice.

 What to do if you notice any visual changes

-If you notice any visual distortions or changes in your vision, consult with your eye doctor immediately— even if you had an eye exam recently.
+If you notice any visual distortions or changes in your vision, consult with an eye doctor immediately— even if you had an eye exam recently.

 Mark the areas on the grid where you noticed any distortions to show your eye doctor.
 Early diagnosis of ocular disease and prompt treatment is crucial with vision-threatening conditions such as AMD.